 Julie Reiskin was nominated to serve on the Board of Directors of the Legal Services Corporation by President Barack Obama on December 17, 2009, and her nomination was confirmed by the U.S. Senate on March 29, 2010.

-Reiskin, licensed in Clinical Social Work, is the Executive Director of the Colorado Cross-Disability Coalition (CCDC).
+Reiskin, licensed in Clinical Social Work, is the Co-Executive Director of the Colorado Cross-Disability Coalition (CCDC).
 Its mission is to advocate for social justice for people with all types of disabilities.

 CCDC has taken a leadership role within Colorado on disability policy --particularly in health care --and ensuring that people with disabilities have a voice in shaping disability policy.
 CCDC is proud to be a disability-led organization.
 Prior to becoming the Executive Director for CCDC in 1996, Reiskin served as the organization's policy analyst.